yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 To learn more, watch [Simplified schema management with xCluster DB Scoped](https://www.youtube.com/watch?v=vYyn2OUSZFE)
 {{</lead>}}

-In general, the semi-automated schema change mode is recommended for all new DR configurations.
+In general, the semi-automatic schema change mode is recommended for all new DR configurations.
 When possible, existing DR configurations should be deleted and re-created using this new mode to reduce the operational burden of DDL changes.

 #### Prerequisites

-Semi-automated schema change mode is used for any xCluster DR configuration when the following pre-requisites are met at setup time:
+Semi-automatic schema change mode is used for any xCluster DR configuration when the following pre-requisites are met at setup time:

 - Both DR primary and replica are running YugabyteDB v2024.1.3 or later.
 - By default, semi-automatic schema change mode is not enabled.
 To enable the feature, set the **DB scoped xCluster replication creation** Global runtime configuration option (config key `yb.xcluster.db_scoped.creationEnabled`) to true.
 Refer to [Manage runtime configuration settings](../../administer-yugabyte-platform/manage-runtime-config/).
 Note that only a Super Admin user can modify Global configuration settings.